jamesmontemagno/InAppBillingPlugin/docs/Architecture.md

 }
 ```

-It is recommended to not us a using statement, but instead just call the single `Dispose` on the static class, which will also dispose the `Current`:
+It is recommended to not use a using statement, but instead just call the single `Dispose` on the static class, which will also dispose the `Current`:

 ```csharp
 public async Task<bool> MakePurchase()